A common complaint from successful punters is that bookmakers close or limit their accounts.

 This follows from point 5.
 Save your bookie bank charges and he will smile on you.
 Moreover, he will let you make much quicker withdrawals, so your bankroll can be turned over more quickly.
-So everybody’s happy!

-7. Use arb-friendly bookies.
+7. Use Arb-Friendly Bookies

-The only reason you've probably never heard of them is that they don't waste money on marketing (or, by the look of it, on web design!) – and famously don't bother with expensive sign-up offers.
+The only reason you've probably never heard of them is that they don't waste money on marketing (or, by the look of it, on web design!) and famously don't bother with expensive sign-up offers.

-8. Use a system that allows you to bet at modest stakes.
+8. Use a System that Allows You to Bet at Modest Stakes

 Arbing is all very well but if you are placing £200 bets on League Two football matches in order to drive out £2.70 worth of profit, it won’t be that long before your bookie limits you.

-So that’s it.
-Spread your bets around, using the techniques in my free manual on making £1000 per month from gambling, and open lots of bookie accounts.
-Then adopt an organised approach to bookmaker management.
+Spread your bets around, using the techniques in my FREE "How to Make £1,000 per Month from Betting" eBook and open lots of bookie accounts (OddsMonkey is the perfect way to do it).